MayaFeyAceAttorney/MyOwn-UbuntuAutoInstall/README.md

 This is a sample file, it can be used as reference for your own installations.
 The password is: 123

-Use the URL of the file in the Ubuntu Installer (Subiquity)
+Use the URL of the file in the Ubuntu Installer (Subiquity).
+In case you edited the file or created your own "autoinstall.yaml", fork this repository, put your edited file into the fork (or just copy and paste your text from your own file into the autoinstall from the forked repository)

 ## Create a custom ISO (alternative)